 You can join a guided walk with one of our volunteer guides on the 1st or 3rd Sunday or 2nd or 4th Wednesday of every month.
 (See ‘What’s On’ to find out more about the walks) Meet your guide at the Friends’ Centre at 10am.
 For more detailed information and speciality walks for butterflies, native bees and birds check out our Facebook events page – www.facebook.com/friendsgcrbg

-Free walks and talks include a basic history of the site and start at the Friends Centre/Coffee Kiosk.
+Walks and talks include a basic history of the site and start at the Friends Centre/Coffee Kiosk.
 Generally 45 minutes to an hour.
+Gold coin donation appreciated.
 These are some of the topics –

 - Introduction to and Discovery of the Gardens – The Gold Coast Regional Botanic Gardens has a very interesting history.
 Find out about its diverse past and the living collections of this special 31 hectares of “the green in the heart of the gold”.